Ayon-SSP/Portfolio_Ayon-ssp/content/featured/Todo App/index.md

 showInProjects: true
 ---

-Build to learn React with responsive design (CSS), utilizing the fundamental concepts & code standards.
-Firebase backend API integration.
+Develop a responsive React application while focusing on core concepts and code standards.
+Incorporate best practices in CSS design, including a well-structured color system and adherence to modern CSS standards.